-Mercari, a rare Japanese unicorn, soars 76 percent in debut
+Rare Japanese unicorn Mercari surges as much as 100 percent in debut

 The app has outperformed rivals with its focus on mobile, its ease of use - with users able to trade goods with just a few taps - and by offering anonymity to its privacy conscious Japanese audience.

-Reporting by Sam Nussey; Editing by Stephen Coates and Edwina Gibbs
+Reporting by Sam Nussey; Editing by Edwina Gibbs and Christopher Cushing